Explore Lindbergh’s childhood home and uncover the origins of a curious, imaginative child.

 Please reserve your group of 10 or more people two weeks in advance.
 Groups of fewer than 10 people do not need reservations during open hours.
 Open year-round for group tours.

 - $8 per person; minimum $80 per group

 - $4 per person for nonprofit organizations serving limited income audiences

 - Free admission for tour leader and bus driver

-- Optional add-on: Living history guided tour led by a costumed character (add $2 per person).
+- Optional: Living history guided tour led by a costumed character (add $2 per person).
 Cookies and coffee (add $3 person)